What is Machine Learning?

 - Predictive Model

-- we have labelled data
+- we have labeled data

 - The main types of supervised learning problems include regression and classification problems